LAAS-HRI/dialogue_as/README.md

 First, you must launch your dialog system with publishing string message on 'human_dialogue' topic.

-After that, you can run the dialog_as with the following command:
+After that, you can run the dialogue_as with the following command:
 ```
 $ rosrun dialogue_as dialogue_as
 ```